Capturing vertical information in radially symmetric flow using hyperbolic shallow water moment equations: Conclusion

 \section{Conclusion}

-In this paper we derived the first hyperbolic moment models for shallow flow in cylindrical coordinate systems.
+In this paper we derived, analyzed and numerically solved the first hyperbolic moment models for radially symmetric shallow flow in cylindrical coordinate systems.
 The paper started with a brief review of the derivation of the SWME.
-The reference system was then transformed to cylindrical coordinates and ASWME were derived for axisymmetric flow.
+The reference system was then transformed to cylindrical coordinates and Axisymmetric Shallow Water Moment Equations (ASWME) were formulated for radially symmetric flow.
 We showed the breakdown of hyperbolicity of the ASWME by means of hyperbolicity plots.
-This lead to the derivation of the first hyperbolic axisymmetric model called HASWME for which we showed hyperbolicity using an in-depth analysis of the system matrix.
-In the numerical simulation of a test case with discontinuous initial height profile, the hyperbolic model resulted in a more accurate approximation compared to a reference solution.
-The numerical simulation of a test case with smooth initial data showed that the approximation error decreases when the order of the model is increased.
-Moreover, both the HASWME and the ASWME showed to be accurate approximations with respect to a reference solution.
-We conclude that the ASWME and the HASWME are two successful models for the simulation of free surface flow.
-Although a lot of the structure of the equations is inherited from the 1D equations, they allow for the simulation of 2D axisymmetric flow.
+This lead to the derivation of the first hyperbolic axisymmetric model called Hyperbolic Axisymmetric Shallow Water Moment Equations (HASWME) for which we explicitly constructed the system matrix for an arbitrary number of moments and analyzed the eigenvalues of the system.
+A finite volume scheme tailored to the cylindrical geometry was derived for the ASWME.
+In the numerical simulation of a test case with a radial dam break, the hyperbolic model resulted in a more accurate approximation compared to a reference solution.
+The numerical simulation of a test case with smooth initial data showed that the approximation error converges when the order of the model is increased.
+We conclude that the new HASWME is a successful hyperbolic regularization of the ASWME with high accuracy and convergence towards the reference solution, while exhibiting better stability properties due to their hyperbolicity.
+Although a lot of the structure of the equations is inherited from the 1D equations, The models derived in this paper allow for the first simulation of 2D axisymmetric follow using hyperbolic moment equations.
 The models can therefore be seen as an intermediate stage between the 1D and 2D models.

-Ongoing work focuses on the extension of the axisymmetric models to moment models that are fully 2D and the numerical simulation of these models.
-Another point of interest would be to perform an equilibrium stability analysis of the ASWME and the HASWME.
-A final suggestion for future work is the derivation of tailored numerical methods for the axisymmetric models.
+Ongoing work focuses on the extension of the axisymmetric models to moment models that are fully 2D and the numerical simulation of these models with this paper paving the way for an extension of the analysis, especially for hyperbolicity.
+Suggestions for future work are the equilibrium stability analysis of the ASWME and the HASWME and the investigation of more advanced test cases.